LostByteSoft/Upscale_xbrzscale_Gnu_Parallel/README.md

 Features:
 ---------------------------------------------

-	Bash, xbrzscale imagemagick and Gnu_parallel are used.
+	Bash, xbrzscale, imagemagick and Gnu_parallel are used.

 Upscale_ONE_FILE_image_xbrzscale.sh